Is APAC on the Verge of an Impact Investing Boom?

 #2 Focus shift from climate-only to social and climate

-While climate and the Paris Agreement goals remain firmly in the minds of many, there has also been an obvious shift away from a climate-only view to a more inclusive climate- and social-focused view.
+While the climate and the Paris Agreement goals remain firmly in the minds of many, there has also been an obvious shift away from a climate-only view to a more inclusive climate- and social-focused view.

 This has been largely due to the implementation of the United Nations Sustainable Development Goals (SDG)– social issues which typically wouldn’t receive investment are now getting more recognition and funding.